- Legal States

 The Betting and Gaming Council (BGC) welcomed the decision from the Chancellor of the Exchequer to extend the Coronavirus Job Retention Scheme through November, but called on the Government to allow casinos and betting shops to re-open from day 1 after the lockdown period is over.

 Ahead of the second nationwide lockdown effective November 5, the gaming industry association pointed out there was no evidence that land-based gaming facilities had contributed in any way to the further spread of the virus.
 BGC called for an end to arbitrary decisions which put casinos and hospitality in the same boat.

-Casinos in England implemented high-level anti-virus measures such as physical separation with perplex screens, strict social distancing rules and track and trace systems, yet they were ordered to close 10pm, along with pubs, bars and restaurants.
+Casinos in England implemented high-level anti-virus measures such as physical separation with perplex screens, strict social distancing rules, and track and trace systems, yet they were ordered to close at 10pm along with pubs, bars, and restaurants.
 In areas under Tier 3 restrictions, casinos were ordered to close entirely while drinking venues were allowed to continue operations as long as they serve substantial food.

 Furlough Scheme Extension

 Respectively, the Chancellor of the Exchequer extended the program aimed at keeping jobs affected by the virus-related restrictions, the Coronavirus Job Retention Scheme.
 The furlough scheme was supposed to end by the end of last month, but in light of the upcoming tighter restrictions, Rishi Sunak extended the governmental support through November, a decision hailed by the BGC.